filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 This flag can be safely disabled, unless there is a need to perform audio capturing using the OpenAL API.

+### opencl
+Pass the `--enable-opencl` option to the configure script.
+Enable OpenCL-based filters that utilize the OpenCL API in order to offload more operations to the GPU, making the CPU less busy.
+The OpenCL implementation can also interoperate with other GPU APIs to avoid redundant copies between GPU and CPU memory, further improving the performance, however this requires a combination of supported GPU and video processing API.

+This flag can be enabled on platforms with compatible GPUs, however CPU-based OpenCL implementations might be slower than using native FFmpeg filters directly.

 ### opengl
 Pass the `--enable-opengl` option to the configure script.
 Enable support for the OpenGL output device that allows to render to an OpenGL context, that may be provided by an application, and when the `sdl` flag is enabled, then SDL window can be created by the FFmpeg itself.